 Currall is provost and vice president for academic affairs at Southern Methodist University will become USF’s seventh president. pending confirmation by the Florida Board of Governors next week.

 During the interview process, Vitter addressed reasons for his sudden departure from Ole Miss.
-Vitter said he didn’t have enough time to assemble a broad leadership team before taking the job at the university, according to an article published by the Tampa Bay Times.
+Vitter said he didn’t spend enough time before taking the job at Ole Miss to broaden his leadership team at the university, according to an article published by the Tampa Bay Times.

 “I was brought in to be a change agent,” he said.
 “But, I made the mistake of underestimating, really, the level of entrenchment and lack of common agreement at Ole Miss.”